alexmerren/alexmerren/README.md

-Hey :wave:, my name is Alex, and welcome to my GitHub!
+Hey :wave: my name is Alex, and welcome to my GitHub!

 Here are a few things you should know: